National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Nature and Landscapes in Bucovina

 Bucovina offers bucolic landscapes of gentle hills covered with beech and fir forests, picturesque valleys, and alpine pastures.
-The Rarau Mountains (1,651 m), with the rock formations “Pietrele Doamnei” (limestone pillars up to 12 m), offer spectacular hikes and dreamlike panoramas.
+Rarau Mountains (1,651 m), with the rock formations “Pietrele Doamnei” (limestone pillars up to 12 m), offer spectacular hikes and dreamlike panoramas.
 Vatra Dornei, the spa resort at the foot of the mountains, combines thermal treatments with mineral waters with mountain trails in Calimani National Park (the largest volcanic crater in Romania, with a diameter of 10 km).

 The virgin beech forests of Bucovina, included in the UNESCO World Heritage (2017), are habitats for bears, wolves, lynxes, and Carpathian deer.
 Hiking trails in Obcina Mare and along the Moldova and Suceava rivers offer nature experiences away from the crowds.